-- Use the thinner wire to add loops, coils and other accents around the swing's arch, stringing decorative beads, crystals and other accents along the way.
+- Use the thinner wire to add loops, coils, and other accents around the swing's arch, stringing decorative beads or crystals along the way.
 Hummingbirds may also perch on the shoulders of the swing, and these coils will provide traction for them to do so, as well as add stability to the swing's arch.
 Include a twisted loop at the top of the swing for easy hanging.
 Do not, however, add any coils or extra material around the full length of the perch.

 Hummingbird Swing Tips

 Once you've built your hummingbird swing, it's time to make the most of it and enjoy the hummingbirds that discover this creative and practical perch.

 - If the swing is crooked, do not worry.
 Hummingbirds will still use a quirky, off-center swing as long as the perch is reasonably level, and you can try reshaping the wire to help balance the structure and even out the shape.
 Adding an extra bead or other accent can also help balance the swing's weight for more even hanging.